In this section

 Rheumatic heart disease and rheumatic fever

 Getting appropriate treatment for strep infections is the best way to prevent rheumatic heart disease.
-If rheumatic heart disease does develop, experts at Herma Institute may treat the condition with medications.
+If rheumatic heart disease does develop, experts at the Herma Heart Institute may treat the condition with medications.
 If valve damage is detected, our pediatric cardiologists may recommend surgical repair or replacement of the valve.

 Children’s Hospital of Wisconsin is one of the busiest and most experienced pediatric heart surgery centers in the United States.
 Learn more.